-It would take 15 years before he could see them in the flesh.
-The cost of a flight in those pre-Ryan Air days was prohibitive and getting there by train and ferry was an enormous and time-consuming undertaking.
-By 1976 however, Costine was making money.
-He was a glass cutter at Waterford Crystal during a time when the workers there were acquiring significant union muscle.
-In 1976 A friend from the factory pulled some strings to get tickets to a Liverpool-Newcastle clash at Anfield.
-Billy hoped to see his heroes get revenge for their cup final defeat to Liverpool two years earlier but he was to be disappointed.
-His first Newcastle match ended in a 2-0 loss to the Magpies.
+It took 15 years before he saw them in the flesh.
+The cost of a flight in those pre-Ryan Air days was prohibitive and getting there by train and ferry was a time-consuming undertaking.
+But by 1976 Costine was making money.
+He was a glass cutter at Waterford Crystal when its workers were acquiring significant union muscle.
+In 1976 a factory friend pulled strings to get tickets to a Liverpool-Newcastle clash at Anfield.
+Billy hoped to see his heroes get revenge for their cup final defeat to Liverpool two years earlier but he was disappointed.
+It ended in a 2-0 loss to the Magpies.

-Billy went home undeterred, delighted he had finally seen the team he loved and dreaming of when he could finally watch them at home in Newcastle.
-It would take another 11 years for this wish to become a reality.
-Costine finally got to see St James Park in 1987.
-The Newcastle manager at the time was another Irishman with a long and loyal association with the club.
-Iam “Willy” McFaul arrived as a player in 1966 from Northern Irish football and served as coach, assistant manager and then manager until he was sacked 22 years later.
+Billy went home undeterred, delighted he had finally seen the team he loved and dreaming of when he could watch them at home in Newcastle.
+It would take another 11 years for this to become a reality.
+When Costine got to see St James Park in 1987, Newcastle’s manager was another Irishman with a long and loyal association with the club.
+Willie McFaul arrived as a player in 1966 from Northern Irish football and served as coach, assistant manager and then manager until sacked 22 years later.
 Costine arrived a year before McFaul was ousted and had laid the groundwork with a letter to the manager.
 McFaul arranged for Costine to meet the team.

-Since then, Billy travelled to Newcastle for the last home game of every season.
-He has become a well-known figure around the ground and has forged friendships with several ex-players such as John Anderson and Bob Moncur.
-Over the years he met most of the Newcastle greats including Alan Shearer, Paul Gascoigne, Malcolm McDonald, Peter Beardsley, Kevin Keegan and Bobby Robson.
-His connections got him a job with the club as a talent scout with a brief to cover Ireland hunting for promising young players for the Newcastle United Academy.
+Since then, Billy has travelled to Newcastle for the last home game of every season.
+He has become a well-known figure around the ground and forged friendships with several ex-players including John Anderson and Bob Moncur.
+He has met most of the Newcastle greats including Alan Shearer, Paul Gascoigne, Malcolm McDonald, Peter Beardsley, Kevin Keegan and Bobby Robson.
+He even got a job to cover Ireland for promising young players for the Newcastle United Academy.
 “To do a scouting job for the club I have supported since I was eight years old was a dream come true,” Billy said.
 “Most of the boys I helped send over on trial have been capped at schoolboy level and up for Ireland.”

-Then Costine got into a row with his former publisher Francis de Roelman, also of Waterford.
-Costine claimed he had given de Roelman €5,000 in a contract to publish the book and he provided the publisher with a manuscript as well as photos and memorabilia to illustrate the book.
+Then Costine got into a row with former publisher Francis de Roelman, also of Waterford.
+Costine said he gave de Roelman €5,000 in a contract to publish the book and he provided the publisher with a manuscript as well as photos and memorabilia to illustrate it.
 De Roelman said he had not been paid and kept the manuscript and memorabilia.
 The District Court awarded the case to Costine but de Roelman appealed to the Circuit Court.
 In February last year, Circuit Judge Olive Buttimer affirmed the decision to grant €5,000 and costs to Costine for breach of contract for failing to publish his life story.
 The Court also ordered de Roelman to return the manuscript and memorabilia.
 The Flight of a Magpie is now due out in May, fittingly at the end of the football season.